 Reflective practice, mentoring, health social work – casework, groupwork, education – and self care and resilience.

 Older Persons’ Health; dementia; individuals’ and families’ response and adjustment to a neurodegenerative and/or terminal diagnosis; support of the primary carer; life transitions – how we navigate change, loss and grief with our clients and for ourselves; resilience building.

+I enjoy working with a range of social workers, especially those who are new to practice.
 I use reflective practise and transformative supervision.
-I want to empower the social workers I work with to provide an excellent social work service to their clients, while also providing excellent self-care to themselves and continuing to broaden and deepen their own social work practice.» Read more
+I want to empower the social workers I work with to provide an excellent social work service to their clients, while also providing excellent self-care to themselves and continuing to broaden and deepen their own social work practice.

 Strengths-based, solution-focused, critically reflective practice.
 Supporting social workers who work with children, young people, adults, and families in the community.
 Utilising developmental, interpersonal, environmental, and trauma-informed assessment approaches.
 Best-practice techniques in promoting resilience, recovery and healing.
 DBT and Mindfulness approaches.
 Assessment and intervention approaches for self-harm and suicidal risk.
 Supporting social workers working with survivors of sexual abuse; domestic violence; PTSD; Grief; Depression; Anxiety; physical/medical health; and mental health conditions» Read more